poppindouble/lock-free/lock_free.md

 Load B
 ```

 Imagine when we execute this code, single threaded, we write a value into our local core cache, saying `A = 1`, then we counter the barrier, after the barrier we have a load operation, `Load B`, and this is the special part of this barrier, when we counter the #StoreLoad barrier, the new value of `A`, which currently live in the local cache will be ***pushed*** to main memory, which means the new value of `A` will be ***visible*** to other threads as well, because it is currently alive in the main memory, and then perform the load operation, and the load operation will read the ***newest*** value from our main memory.
 Well, the word "newest" here means, the current value in main memory, not include those already in local core cache but not yet flush to the main memory.
 This barrier is the strongest barrier, it force your local core cache flush to the main memory before we execute the load operation.
-We call this behavior ***Sequentially Consistent***, and this is the only barrier that will prevent we get `r1 == r2 == 0` in our previous example.
+We call this behavior ***Sequentially Consistent***, and this is the only barrier that will prevent we get `r1 == r2 == 0` in our previous example(see below explanation).
+You can think this barrier is syncing with our main memory, all the load after the barrier will load the newest value from main memory.

+One interesting thing to think about is that: What is the difference between a #StoreLoad barrier and #StoreStore + #LoadLoad combination of two barriers or even #StoreStore + #LoadLoad + #LoadStore?
+Let's go back to our previous example:

+Thread 1 does the following:

+1. Store X 1
+2. #StoreStore + #LoadLoad + #LoadStore
+3. Load Y

+Thread 2 does the following:

+1. Store Y 1
+2. #StoreStore + #LoadLoad + #LoadStore
+2. Load X

+If you go through the definitions about different barriers carefully, none of the "if" condition in those definitions are satisfied in this example.
+So it is still complete reasonable that we get `r1 == r2 == 0` in our previous example.

+However, if we use #StoreLoad barrier, then we can prevent the reordering of the above example.

+Thread 1 does the following:

+1. Store X 1
+2. #StoreLoad(no following load go above me, no preceded store go below me)
+3. Load Y

+Thread 2 does the following:

+1. Store Y 1
+2. #StoreLoad(no following load go above me, no preceded store go below me)
+2. Load X

 =========================================W.I.P===================================================

+### More on the barriers

 multiple instruction might be existed between